CenterForSpatialResearch/MappingForTheUrbanHumanities/Tutorials/02_MappingData01.md

 ####Premise

 We will work with the basemap we made in Mapping Data 00 and add new data to it in order to examine multiple measures of world population.
+If you have not already completed the [Mapping data 00](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/01_MappingData00.md) tutorial please do so before beginning this exercise.
 We will examine population aggregated to cities and countries and a raster dataset that depicts the distribution of world population at a resolution of approximately 1km.

 Open your MappingData_Population.qgs map project.